Psychology of Wellbeing

 She also co-authored the 2021 book, The Better Brain: Overcome Anxiety, Combat Depression, and Reduce ADHD and Stress with Nutrition.

-Having seen conventional treatments fail so many, Julia is passionate about helping people find alternative treatments for their psychiatric symptoms.
+Having seen conventional treatments fail so many, Julia is passionate about helping people find alternative treatments for psychiatric symptoms.
 By translating her research into practice, she hopes to help make nutritional interventions mainstream.